-Fine dining, music, food, fringe theatre and cultural festivals - see what special events are taking place in Toronto in July 2017.
+If you're looking for a few things to do in July in Toronto, you're in luck.
+There's plenty happening in the city covering a wide array of fun events.
+Fine dining, music, food, beer, fringe theatre and cultural festivals - see what special events are taking place in Toronto in July 2018.

 Take in fireworks displays and other family fun to celebrate Canada's birthday.

 Toronto Fringe Festival - July 4 to July 15, 2018

 Theatre-lovers take note: It's Toronto's annual summer festival of off-beat, adventurous and untested stage shows.
 Shows take place at various venues across Toronto and Fringe is now in its 30th year.
 This year's program is the biggest yet and will include something for everyone, including kids.